cbeck88/strict-variant/README.md

 - When the variant is constructed from a value, each type is checked one by one, to see if a *safe* conversion to that type is possible.
   If so, it is selected.
 If not, we check the next type.
 If no safe conversion is possible, then a compile-time error results.
-  This means that usually, you simply list your integral types in increasing order of rank, roughly, and it does the right thing.
+  This means that usually, when you declare your variants you simply list your integral types in "increasing" order, and it does the right thing.

 - What conversions are safe?
   I wrote a type trait that implements a strict notion of safety which was appropriate for the project in which I developed this.
-(See [1](include/safe_variant/conversion_rank.hpp), [2](include/safe_variant/safely_convertible.hpp)).
+(See [1](include/safe_variant/conversion_rank.hpp), [2](include/safe_variant/safely_constructible.hpp)).
   - Conversions are not permitted between any two of the following classes:
   Integral types, Floating point types, Character types, Boolean, Pointer types, and `wchar_t`.
   - If an integral or floating point conversion *could* be narrowing on some conforming implementation of C++, then it is not safe.